taitulism/Bootstruct/README.md

 -----
 **Synonyms**: `all`, `beforeVerb`, `before_verb`, `before-verb`.

 `index` is a reserved entry name (and so are its synonyms).
 Its exported function gets mounted on the target-chain of the controller it's in.
-This means that only the target-controller will call its `index` method.
+The `index` method gets called when its controller is the request target-controller, for **any** type of request (HTTP verbs).

 Example structure:
 ```